emicklei/go-restful/README.md

 go-restful
 ==========

-library to build REST based Web Services using Google Go
+package for building REST-style Web Services using Google Go

 REST asks developers to use HTTP methods explicitly and in a way that's consistent with the protocol definition.
 This basic REST design principle establishes a one-to-one mapping between create, read, update, and delete (CRUD) operations and HTTP methods.
 According to this mapping: